Medicenna Therapeutics (TSE:MDNA) Stock Price Down 4.7%

 Medicenna Therapeutics Corp.
-(TSE:MDNA – Get Rating) shares dropped 4.7% during mid-day trading on Tuesday .
+(TSE:MDNA – Get Rating)’s stock price fell 4.7% on Tuesday .
 The stock traded as low as C$0.57 and last traded at C$0.61.
-Approximately 93,857 shares were traded during mid-day trading, an increase of 112% from the average daily volume of 44,219 shares.
+93,857 shares changed hands during mid-day trading, an increase of 112% from the average session volume of 44,219 shares.
 The stock had previously closed at C$0.64.

-MDNA has been the topic of several recent analyst reports.
-Guggenheim reissued a “buy” rating and issued a C$2.00 price target on shares of Medicenna Therapeutics in a research note on Tuesday, November 29th.
-HC Wainwright lowered their price target on Medicenna Therapeutics to C$4.00 and set a “buy” rating for the company in a research report on Thursday, September 29th.
-Six research analysts have rated the stock with a buy rating, According to MarketBeat, the company currently has an average rating of “Buy” and an average price target of C$6.57.
+Several research firms have weighed in on MDNA.
+HC Wainwright lowered their price target on Medicenna Therapeutics to C$4.00 and set a “buy” rating on the stock in a report on Thursday, September 29th.
+Guggenheim reaffirmed a “buy” rating and issued a C$2.00 price target on shares of Medicenna Therapeutics in a report on Tuesday, November 29th.
+Six investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of C$6.57.

 Medicenna Therapeutics Stock Performance